 When your boss controls every step, it can make you feel like you’ve got no say in what you do each day.
 That can make work less fun and make it harder to get things done.

-Sometimes, it gets so tough that people decide to leave their jobs because of it.
+Sometimes, it gets so tough that people decide to leave their jobs and cause employee burnout.

 Is Micromanagement Good or Bad?